zenoj/BundlerStudy/README.md

 An additional criteria to determine a specific library version is by looking at the unique features of that version.
 This can be done with uniqueFeaturesAnalysis.py.

 ### similarVersions
-Contains a small study on how similar lodash versions are considering a set of certain features types.
+Contains a small study on how similar lodash versions are considering a set of certain feature types.